falghi/example-zod-with-react-hook-form/README.md

 ---

 **Note**: This is an example project created for educational purposes.
-The registration form saves data to localStorage for demonstration - in a real application, you would implement proper backend authentication and data persistence.
+The notes page saves data to localStorage for demonstration - in a real application, you would implement proper backend authentication and data persistence.